-Published in: Health Club Management, April 2016
+Published in: Health Club Management, September 2016

 Read the remainder of this article by selecting the ‘download the PDF’ button.